 Copy the output and paste it as the value for APP_SECRET in your .env file.

-Avoid using special characters like !@#, or & in your MySQL passwords, as they can sometimes cause issues when parsed inside Docker or MySQL.
+Avoid using special characters like !@#, or & in your PostgreSQL password, as it can sometimes cause issues when parsed inside Docker or PostgreSQL.

 Once your docker-compose.yml and .env files are ready, you can start Umami by running the following command inside the same directory: